-Do you crave an adrenaline rush from zooming at high velocities on your nearby river or sea?
+Do you crave adrenaline from zooming at high velocities on your nearby river or sea?
 Are you looking for a water vehicle to speed across the water and satisfy your speed thrill?
 Bass boats are one of them.
 How about something more adventurous?

 Let me tell you that you cannot go wrong with a personal watercraft if you are looking for speed.